Slitting Lower Surface

 the join — again, as indicated by the yellow rectangle.

-- Two more rib edges to go – do these as
+- There are two more rib edges to go.
+Do these as

 illustrated in the third and fourth photos.